OfficeDev/teams-toolkit/README.md

 Visit [Microsoft Teams developer documentation](https://aka.ms/teamsfx-docs) to get started with building apps with Teams Toolkit today.

-## Road Map
+## Roadmap

 Teams Toolkit for Visual Studio, Visual Studio Code, and Command Line Interface (CLI) will be updated regularly with new features and bug fixes to continuously improve end-to-end Teams development experience.
-Visit our [product road map](https://aka.ms/teamsfx-roadmap) to find out what's coming.
+Visit our [product roadmap](https://aka.ms/teamsfx-roadmap) to find out what's coming.

 ## Support Policy